bastienleonard/pysfml-cython/doc/sphinx/source/index.rst

 but this is still a work in progress.
 Feel free to report any issue you encounter.

-You can find the source code and the issue tracker here: https://github.com/bastienleonard/pysfml2-cython
+You can find the source code, downloads and the issue tracker here: https://github.com/bastienleonard/pysfml2-cython

 Currently the reference mostly lists the available classes, their